DGSI-UPC/ChromaDB-Embedding/README.md

 # Markdown to ChromaDB Indexer

-This tool indexes markdown files into ChromaDB for efficient semantic search capabilities, with intelligent text chunking for better search results.
+This tool indexes markdown files into ChromaDB for efficient semantic search capabilities, with support for both default embeddings and OpenAI's text-embedding-3-small model for enhanced search quality.

 ## Features

+- Flexible embedding options:
+  - Default ChromaDB embeddings (no API key required)
+  - Optional OpenAI text-embedding-3-small model for enhanced quality
 - Recursively processes markdown files in a directory
 - Intelligent text chunking with configurable size and overlap
 - Sentence-aware splitting to maintain context